How to use WhatsApp responsibly

 - Ask for permission and respect boundaries: You should get permission from contacts before you add them to a group.
 If you add someone to a group and they remove themselves, honor their decision.

 - Use group controls: We've created an admin only message setting for WhatsApp groups.
-If you're an admin, you can decide if all participants or only group admins can send messages within the group.
+If you're an admin, you can decide if all members or only group admins can send messages within the group.
 Using this feature can help cut down unwanted messages in groups.
-Learn how to change group admin settings on Android, iPhone, KaiOS or Web and Desktop.
+Learn how to change group admin settings.

 - Think twice before forwarding messages: We created a label for all forwarded messages and limit the number of times you can forward messages as a way to encourage users to reconsider before sharing.
 If you aren’t sure whether something’s true or don’t know who wrote the message, we don’t recommend forwarding it.
 Learn more about preventing the spread of misinformation in this article.